Crazy Town: The Gift of Game and "Butterfly" (1999–2001)

 The release of The Gift of Game was followed by a tour support slot for the Red Hot Chili Peppers.
 Guitarist Rust Epique left the band while the album was being mixed, and Crazy Town was joined by Kraig Tyler shortly after.
 The first two singles from The Gift of Game, "Toxic" and "Darkside", were released but failed to chart.

 In 2000, Crazy Town was signed to tour with Ozzfest; however, they were forced to withdraw after only two weeks when Binzer was arrested after he threw a chair through a window while he was drunk.
 Crazy Town then released their third single in 2001, "Butterfly" (which uses samples from Red Hot Chili Peppers' "Pretty Little Ditty").
 It reached number 1 on the Billboard Hot 100 chart.
 Soundscan reports 100,000 album sales of The Gift of Game prior to the release of "Butterfly"; after "Butterfly" reached number 1, sales exceeded 1.5 million.

 Crazy Town toured with Ozzfest in 2001.
 They were received with mixed reviews; many people in the Ozzfest crowd mockingly called them "The Butterfly Boys".
 A fourth single, "Revolving Door", was released with limited success.
 In 2001 Crazy Town also made a cameo appearance in the music video for "Bad Boy for Life" by P. Diddy, Black Rob and Mark Curry.

 Darkhorse (2001–2003)

 Their second album, Darkhorse, was produced by Howard Benson and released on November 12, 2002.
 Benson's influence resulted in a more rock-oriented sound.
 Prior to recording the album, drummer James Bradley Jr. eventually left the band and was replaced by Kyle Hollinger.
-The album achieved little commercial success, spawning only two singles: "Drowning", which became a minor hit in the US, UK, Austria, and Germany, and "Hurt You So Bad", which failed to chart at all.
+The album achieved little commercial success, spawning only two singles: "Drowning", which became a minor hit in the U.S., UK, Austria, and Germany, and "Hurt You So Bad", which failed to chart at all.
 Shortly after the release of Darkhorse the band broke up in 2003, citing amongst other things, pressure from their record company for a "Butterfly" follow-up.